PiCK

 Loading IndicatorLoading Indicator

-The People Power Party has introduced legislation to abolish taxation on digital assets, which is slated to take effect next year.
+The People Power Party has introduced a bill to abolish the planned taxation of digital assets, which is set to take effect next year.

 Minseung Kang